-The goal of PAC is to lessen the negative impact of divorce, separation, and custody-related matters
+The goal of PAC is to lessen the negative impact of divorce, separation, and custody-related matters on children.
+The PAC program helps families resolve conflict while building a positive, nurturing environment for children to grow up in.

 Since February 2007, parents and other caretakers are required to attend a half day seminar teaching them the unique needs of their children at different developmental stages.
 Participants learn some of the ways children communicate their needs when they are experiencing stress or strife.
 In addition, they learn effective ways to communicate with each other and how to prepare for mediation.
 Soon after the parents and other caretakers complete the educational seminar, they are scheduled for mediation, where the parents and other caretakers have an opportunity to immediately apply what they have learned to resolve their differences.
 In a successful mediation, parents and other caretakers use their PAC training to focus their communication on the best interest of their children.